COSC3020/mergesort-cadenmcfate/README.md

 markdown file.

 ## Answer

-First, analyzing the mergesort function, we want to find the complexity of the two for loops.
+First, we want to find the complexity of the two for loops.
 The first for loop:

 ```for(var jump=1; jump <= hi; jump *= 2) ```